UK electricity generation

 2.4% on 5 Apr 2024 (one year ago)

-For this graph I have chosen wind, solar, nuclear and hydropower as sources of low carbon production.
-Demand has been falling in recent years but as we electrify everything, it is likely to increase.
+Demand has been falling in recent years but as we electrify everything, it is beginning to increase.
 As can be seen from the graph, we already have enough low carbon capacity to meet demand on some days.
-However the trend lines suggest we won't be averaging 100% renewables until 2039, something the government is hoping to achieve by 2030
+However the trend lines suggest we won't be averaging 100% low carbon generation until 2035.
+The government is hoping to achieve 95% low carbon generation by 2030

 Fossil fuel generation price